 TRAFFIC ENFORCEMENT ISSUES

-If the vehicle is blocking the travel portion of the roadway, is on your property, is suspicious in any way, or appears to have been vandalized or stolen or was originally reported as abandoned more than twenty days ago, please call Dispatch at (206) 296-3311.
+If the vehicle is blocking the travel portion of the roadway, is on your property, is suspicious in any way, appears to have been vandalized or stolen, or was originally reported as abandoned more than twenty days ago, please call Dispatch at (206) 296-3311.

 Speeding vehicles are a concern to the citizens of Sammamish and to the Sammamish Police Department.

 If you want to request Police action related to speeding vehicles or traffic or parking issues within the City limits of Sammamish, please call Dispatch at (206) 296-3311 in order to initiate a formal traffic complaint or file a report online.

 Upon routing to and review by a Sergeant, the complaint will be assigned out to one or more officers for follow-up (generally over a thirty day period) for speed enforcement emphasis.

 Please note: our patrol officers will make every attempt to work traffic-related complaints between dispatched calls for service from the 9-1-1 communications center.
 Unfortunately, due to the sheer volume of calls received, complaints may be open for several months due to limited manpower).

 No one wants to be involved in a traffic collision.

 However, if you are involved in one, call 9-1-1 for a police response.

 If your collision is NOT investigated by a police officer or sheriff’s deputy, AND if there are injuries or the total damages exceed $1,000, you need to complete a State of Washington Vehicle Collision Report within 24 hours.